 -

-Master’s in Clinical Mental Health Counseling, Southern New Hampshire University
+Master of Arts in Mental Health Counseling from Southern New Hampshire University

 -